 Graduate Program in Montreux

-Students of the MBA in International Business Program will:
+Students of the leisure & tourism management program in Montreux will:

 A state-recognized, university MBA degree accredited by Universidad Católica de Murcia (UCAM), Spain.